GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/ui_configure/ui-meta.md

 Any time a user makes an update to an existing deployment, the `updatesafe` values are checked.
 If **ANY** of the changed variables do **NOT** have the `updatesafe` keyword, the user will be warned that they likely will lose data by applying the update.
 Put another way, only if **ALL** the changed variables are `updatesafe` will the prompt be skipped.

-## Mandatory
+## Required

-Some of the variables are required to have value for deployment, in order to make it mandatory of the variables is determined by the `mandatory` keyword.
-User must have to enter some values for it.
+Some of the variables are required to have value for deployment.
+If not `default` value works, ensure you set the `required` UIMeta keyword.
+Users will then be required to provide a value before deploying.

 **(Example)** `billing_account_id` will be shown as mandatory for users and User must have to provide the input.